When Will Ohio Online Gambling Launch?

-- December 8, 2021 – Ohio lawmakers reach an agreement on sports betting, and the state Senate and House both vote to approve the bill, sending it to Gov. Mike DeWine to sign.
+- Dec.
+8, 2021 – Ohio lawmakers reach an agreement on sports gambling, and the state Senate and House both vote to approve the bill, sending it to Gov. Mike DeWine to sign.

-- June 1, 2022 – The control committee announces the official launch date of sports betting will be January 1, 2023.
+- June 1, 2022 – The control committee announces the official launch date of online sports gambling will be January 1, 2023.

 - June 15, 2022: Applications for Type A, B, and C proprietors, MMSPs, MSPs, and Supplier licenses accepted.

 - July 15, 2022: Closing of the license application period for Type A, B, and C proprietors, MMSPs, MSPs, and Suppliers.
 Applications for Type C licenses are accepted.

 - Aug.
 15, 2022: Closing of license applications for Type C Sports Gaming Hosts and second designated MMSPs.